 Assessment and Examination

-The distance learning program is kept as close to the on-campus program as possible, not only in content and teaching methods, but also in the way of assessing students.
+The distance learning programme is kept as close to the on-campus programme as possible, and that also applies to the examinations.
 Hence, examinations for all students will be held on campus.
 Travel and accommodation expenses are to be fully financed by the student himself, without any exception.
 Some basic practical assistance (essentially contacts of youth hostels and hotels in the neighbourhood) is offered by our administrative offices.

 There are in principle two options for taking the exams.
 One option is to participate in all exam sessions, after each semester (January and June), and if necessary, in the re-examination period (mid August - first week of September).
-If this is not reallyfeasible, the second option is taking all exams in the August-September period.
-This latter option however is not recommended, as the exam schedule will be very loaded and moreover, this option does not allow you to retake any exam within one academic year.
+In case this is not feasible, the second option is taking all exams in the August-September period.
+This latter option however is not recommended, as that exam schedule will be very loaded and moreover, this option does not allow you to retake any exam within one academic year.